 - Karma Houdini: Nicely subverted with Dr. Octopus, who gets away with his experiments... only to get insulted and rejected by the Nazis that he practically worshipped because he doesn't fit their definition of a Master Race.

-- Latex Perfection: Osborn's mask.
+- Latex Perfection: Osborn's mask, which hides his scaly skin.

 - Likes Older Women: Peter himself, being in love with the thirty-something Felicia Hardy.